valgartner/valgartner.github.io/README.md

 A clean and modern, eco-friendly personal website theme built with Astro, using fluid type and grid sizing for smooth size transitions.

+All dummy text is created by Claude AI to get a sense for what it looks like with content.

 ## Features

 - Responsive design